not-gary/autoformalization/README.md

 ## Towards Autoformalization of Mathematics and Code Correctness: Experiments with Elementary Proofs

 Repository for code & data related to autoformalization experiments with elementary arithmetic and code correctness proofs.
-README to be updated if accepted to EMNLP '22.

 Code related to the model, including training and evaluation, is found in `src/`.